bhallstein/TinyModel/Readme.md

 TinyModel handles columns named `password` automatically.
 It assumes the table has another column named `salt`.
 When a Condition is encountered with the column name `password`, TinyModel tests the supplied value against `md5(sha(concat(salt, $value)))`.

 At present, this is the only way passwords are handled in TinyModel.
 It has the benefit of preventing a web app from storing passwords in retrievable form.
-A system to allow a dev-customisable MySQL function for handling passwords is a possibility for the future.
+A system to allow a dev-customisable hashing function for passwords is a possibility for the future.

 ## Usage in a web application